 Float-Down Option: Can It Lower Your Mortgage Rate?

-Locking in an interest rate can feel suffocating.
-What if rates drop?
+Locking in an interest rate can feel suffocating when you’re buying a home.
+What if the rates drop?
 Many home buyers wait until the last minute to lock their rate, so they don’t get stuck with a higher interest rate.
 But that’s not the only way.

 A float-down option can protect your rate, locking current rates in but giving you the option to lower the rate should they drop within a specified time and for a certain amount.